Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Compiler

 \section{Compiler}

-Manticore's hardware is co-designed with its compiler, which is responsible for extracting parallelism, custom function synthesis, and instruction scheduling. \figRef{compiler_flow} sketches the compilation process.
+Manticore's hardware was co-designed with its compiler, responsible for extracting parallelism, custom function synthesis, and instruction scheduling. \figRef{compiler_flow} sketches the compilation process.
 The compiler operates on two related intermediate representations (IR): netlist and lower assembly.
-Both use static single assignment and can be interpreted in software.
+Both use static single-assignment and can be interpreted in software.
 The lower interpreter is a full-fledged ISA simulator parameterized by the hardware configuration.
 We used the interpreters extensively to validate the compiler passes.

-We based the Verilog frontend on Yosys~\cite{yosys}.
-We extended Yosys to support basic system calls such as \textcode{\$display} and \textcode{\$stop} that are required for simulation.
+We derived our Verilog frontend from Yosys's~\cite{yosys}.
+We extended Yosys to support basic system calls, such as \textcode{\$display} and \textcode{\$stop}, required for simulation.
 After parsing the Verilog input, the frontend performs a few optimizations and emits netlist assembly.
 Because of the semantics of RTL code, instructions in netlist assembly are unordered and have arbitrary-width operands.

 The backend orders the instructions and applies simple optimizations (dead code elimination, constant folding, and common sub-expression elimination).
 We then transform the netlist assembly instructions into an equivalent sequence of lower assembly instructions whose operands match Manticore's 16-bit data path.
 Initially, the lower assembly is a monolithic sequence of instructions (a single process).
 After further optimizations, the compiler partitions the instructions into multiple processes.
 The compiler then optimizes each process by fusing chains of bitwise logic instructions into custom instructions.